H’seven

 Pojade straightens himself, shaking off the visceral effect.
 Hergenrather appears unmoved.

 Below them, the van slows to a stop off the blacktop’s edge.
 The passenger-side cargo door opens.
 The largest of the subjects steps out and looks up.
-He’s removed his mask and he seems to be scanning the bottomless blue of late afternoon sky.
+He seems to be scanning the bottomless blue of late afternoon sky.
 His eyes cease tracking.

 A swash of burnished metal sweeps up in his hand.
 A bright turbulence becomes a burst engulfing the vorp for an instant before man, van, highway, and desert are erased in a silent flash.